In this article: Learn from the pros and find out how to overcome decorating paralysis with these 7 lessons from HGTV stars!

 Most of us, though, don’t have an office full of design samples on hand.
 Some great alternatives to the concept are putting together digital mood boards (like this one) or using 3d computer programs.
 Or, if you prefer, you can use an actual cork board, cut out pictures of the elements you like, and play around with them until it feel like something you love.

-5.Pick the paint color on site.
+5.Pick the paint color in the room you are painting.

 Although paint color is probably my absolute favorite budget friendly room makeover element, it’s usually the last thing to pick.
 Nothing is more disappointing than getting a master bedroom all painted only to discover you can’t find any bedding to match!